tenstorrent/tt-forge-fe/docs/src/tools.md

 ## mdbook

-Tenstorrent uses `mdbook` to generate the documentation.
+TT-Forge-FE uses `mdbook` to generate the documentation.
 To install `mdbook` on Ubuntu, run the following commands:

 ```sh
 sudo apt install cargo